banrovegrie/Mariam/README.md

 ## Issues
 1. A better global parser is to made.
 2. Stress testing is to performed.
-3. Possible errors related to `ls -l [-a]` implementation is to be looked into.
+3. Possible errors related to `ls -l [-a]` implementation are to be looked into.